 This article will help you read and understand your pathology report for Schneiderian papilloma.

-by Emilija Todorovic MD FRCPC, reviewed on May 12, 2020
+by Emilija Todorovic MD FRCPC, updated January 4, 2021

 When we breathe, air enters our body through our nose and mouth and travels down a long tube called the trachea into our lungs.
 The inside of the nose is called the nasal cavity and it helps to warm and clean the air before it reaches our lungs.